oscarbenjamin/txt2bb/automate_latex_render/README.md

 # Web interfacing utility for Blackboard

-This script will provide a fast was to render LaTeX (actually MathML) code into actual equations without needing to manually edit then save and submit the question again.
+This script will provide a fast way to render LaTeX (actually MathML) code into actual equations without needing to manually edit then save and submit the question again.
 ## Dependencies: